This continues the letter dated 18 December, which began…

 NOTE 1: Happy Christmas all!! xx

-I’ve remembered something which happened when we were working at the Eden Roc Hotel, which for some reason, I didn’t include in my letters.
+NOTE 2: An 2018 addition by Tony… Something happened when we were working at the Eden Roc Hotel which for some reason, I didn’t include in my letters.
 It really illustrates the generosity we experienced whilst in America.

 Colin and I were in the lift (elevator) going down to the lobby.
 We were chatting to each other, when a man said ‘you are English’ and started talking to us.
 We continued talking in the lobby, explaining our trip and he was very interested.